G-SEOFramework/g-seo-framework/README.md

 The framework defines:

 - Canonical terminology for generative search
-- A structured scoring model for AI visibility
+- A structured scoring model for generative search readiness
 - Implementation workflows for real-world application
 - Governance protocols for version control and evolution